open-ortho/orthoviews-linedrawings/README.md

 ## Usage Examples

 - Placeholders in User Interface.
-- Constructing schematic representation for prescribing or ordering orthodontic records.
+- Constructing schematic representations for prescribing or ordering orthodontic records.
 - Sample data for unit tests.